 There is a Breakfast Club from 8.00am – 8.40am each day.
 The cost of breakfast club is £2.
-This is part of our new arrangements for care before and after school.
-Parents need to complete a slip if they want their child to come to Breakfast Club.
+This is part of our arrangements for care before and after school.
+Parents need to contact the office at email@example.com or on (01603) 433014 if they want their child to come to Breakfast Club.
+They will then be given details of how to register and pay.

 Sending Money in to School

-Every child can bring in a named water bottle which means they can have water at any time in the school day.
+Every child needs to bring in a named water bottle which means they can have water at any time in the school day.

 FAB (Fruit at Break)